 - Water: Keep the soil continually moist throughout the year.
 You don't want it to be waterlogged, but you can expect to need to water it daily in the spring and summer as it loses moisture through its big leaves.
 Bird of paradise prefers high humidity and you might want to keep a spray bottle handy to mist it if your home is dry.
 If overwatered the plant will develop crunchy brown leaves.
 If underwatered the leaves farthest from the center will turn yellow.

-- Temperature: Keep the air temperature above 60 F in the winter.
+- Temperature: Keep the air temperature above 60 degrees Fahrenheit in the winter.
 This is not a cold-tolerant plant, and it recovers slowly from frost damage.

 - Soil: Use rich, well-drained potting mix.

 - Fertilizer: Feed in the springtime with slow-release pellets or weekly during growing season with liquid fertilizer.
 This plant is a heavy feeder.

 Bird of paradise is easy to propagate by division of the underground rhizome when you repot it.
 Separate a shoot with at least three leaves.
 It can be grown from seed, but division is easier.
 It can take months for the seeds to germinate.
 Divide infrequently because crowded clumps produce the most blooms.